inr-kit/McCAD-Library/README.rst

 Installation:
 -------------
-Please refer to the `Installation from Source <https://github.com/moatazharb/McCAD/tree/develop/docs/Manual%20v1.0.>`_ section in the manual.
+Please refer to the "Installation from Source" section in the `manual <https://github.com/moatazharb/McCAD/blob/develop/docs/Manual%20v1.0/McCAD_manual_v1.pdf>`_.

 General notes on Usage:
 -----------------------